Project Management vs Program Management: Main Differences

 Program managers have the duty of communicating a program strategy and its objectives while also assessing how it will impact a business.
 They set the framework that all other employees should follow for success in their projects.
 Project managers will then follow this set framework and report back to program managers on projects.
 This allows program managers to monitor the “bigger picture” of the business as a whole rather than being specifically focused on certain projects that have their own managers.

-Program managers are more of architects to the framework of the day to day life while project managers are the hands on workers that pull individual projects together.
+Program managers are more architects of the framework of the day to day life while project managers are the hands-on workers that pull individual projects together.
 Project managers need to manage specific work so that they can report on it to the program manager.
 The program manager can then supervise multiple projects at any given time to ensure the program guidelines are being fulfilled.
 Program managers tend to need a focus on strategy as that is the whole point of integrating a program.
 Project managers are more focused on tact to complete projects within their assigned deadlines.

 The Bottom Line